-When it comes to workers, Weekday is once again rated ‘It’s A Start’.
-Much like its parent company H&M and the various subsidiaries, it received a score of 71-80% in the Fashion Transparency Index and publishes some pretty detailed information about its suppliers.
+When it comes to workers, Weekday is once again rated “It’s a Start”.
+Much like its parent company H&M and the various subsidiaries, it received a score of 61-70% in the Fashion Transparency Index and publishes some pretty detailed information about its suppliers.
 Transparency is a crucial first step to a more ethical fashion industry, but it takes more than simply flagging what goes on behind the scenes—there also needs to be concrete action.
 The brand has a project to improve living wages, but at this stage, it doesn’t seem to guarantee the payment of a living wage in most of its supply chain.

-Animal welfare is the third area we look at when rating a brand’s impact, and Weekday gets ‘It’s A Start’ here again.
-The good—it has a formal animal welfare policy aligned with Five Freedoms, doesn’t use fur, down, angora, or exotic animal skin, and states that it sources wool from non-mulesed sheep.
-The not so good—it only traces some animal products, and only to the first stage of production.
-It also uses leather and exotic animal hair despite its commitments to responsible materials, though it appears to have plans to phase them out in the future.
+Animal welfare is the third area we look at when rating a brand’s impact, and Weekday’s score has recently risen to “Good” here.
+It has a formal animal welfare policy aligned with Five Freedoms, doesn’t use fur, down, angora, or exotic animal skin, and uses wool accredited by the Responsible Wool Standard.
+It also traces most animal products to the first stage of production.
+It does use leather and exotic animal hair despite its commitments to responsible materials, though it appears to have plans to phase them out in the future.

 Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.